 “No talking at each other, but really collaborating and engaging.
 Under pressure I might add.
 The time-sensitive element of the game made it feel like real life.”

 C: Hi Kim!
-Let’s start with telling our readers a little bit more about you and the organisation you work for.
+Let’s start with telling our readers a little bit more about you and the organization you work for.

 I’ve been with them for over 20 years.
 I was first hired by the corporate health care system and now we’re integrated with the university health system, so I joke that I work in a “corporademia” setting.
 This combined setting plus the fast pace of a hospital network makes my job very exciting.
 I love what I do.
 I’ve been lucky to evolve and reinvent myself over the years.